DESKTOP AND FIELD SURVEYS FOR MARINE BIODIVERSITY

 Marine biodiversity and threatened species surveys represent core services provided by Aquenal.
-Our studies encompass invertebrate, fish, aquatic flora and shorebird communities in offshore through to coastal environments.
-These studies may be performed as independent research and monitoring programs, or as components of environmental impact assessments and management plans.
-Services include species and marine biodiversity field surveys; design and implementation of threatened fauna relocation programs; and management plans for threatened species, sites with special biodiversity values, and threatening processes. …Further information
+Our studies encompass invertebrate, fish, aquatic flora and shorebird communities from coastal through to offshore environments.
+These studies are performed as independent research and monitoring programs, or as components of environmental impact assessments and management plans.

 Aquenal’s range of services for threatened species and biodiversity assessments include:

-- Field surveys using sensitive techniques to assess the distribution, habitats, abundance and population characteristics of threatened species
+- Field surveys to assess distribution, habitats, abundance and population characteristics

 - Statistical analysis of community data to identify biodiversity hotspots and values